Healthcare will always be a people-driven business, because there are simply some things a machine can’t do.

-One of the biggest ways technology is taking over healthcare is in the way patients are diagnosed.
-Ask a different doctor, get a different diagnosis is a trend that has gone on for far too long, and it could be dangerous.
+Methods doctors use to diagnose patients are some of the biggest ways technology is taking over healthcare.
+Ask a different doctor, get a different diagnosis is a trend that has gone on for far too long.
+And it can be dangerous.

 In the United States, over 40,000 ICU patients die every year from misdiagnosis — that is roughly the same number of people who die from breast cancer.